Description

 – The market definition excludes residential first-charge mortgages and student loans.

 – Debt collection services are increasingly being used in other areas where there are significant consumer debts, such as telecoms and utilities, as well as in areas of the public sector such as council tax.
-Debt purchase remains focused on consumer credit.
+Debt purchase remains primarily focused on consumer credit although it is also used to some extent for other areas.

 Lenders or other creditors have a choice whether to us a collection agency to work on debts on their own balance sheets, or to sell the debt to a firm that will then collect on its own behalf.